phage-nz/infosec-bazaar/mhn/readme.md

 - As per this Google Groups thread (https://groups.google.com/forum/#!searchin/modern-honey-network/logstash%7Csort:relevance/modern-honey-network/vUO1B_1hzPw/8NpVAo0cBgAJ) change 'index_type' to 'document_type' in \/opt\/logstash\/mhn.conf, and define a since_db path for Logstash.
 - Provide www-data permission to write to mhn.log (reference: https://github.com/threatstream/mhn/wiki/MHN-Troubleshooting-Guide#password-reset-through-the-web-app-is-not-working-andor-retrieving-httpyour-sitestaticmhnrules-causes-a-404), as required by the Celery worker: sudo chown www-data:www-data \/var\/log\/mhn\/mhn.log
+- Enable HTTPS for MHN and HoneyMap by referring to: https://github.com/threatstream/mhn/wiki/Running-MHN-Over-HTTPS
+- Enable HTTPS for ELK using an nginx reverse proxy (similar to that used for HoneyMap), and enable basic auth (or similar): https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/

 ### Dionaea Hardening ###